 In 2019, the company reached a big milestone in the demutualization journey, after its team worked hard behind the scenes to prepare to go public – the proposed demutualization conversion plan was made public and became open to eligible stakeholders for comment and eventually for vote.
 On March 20, eligible mutual policyholders of Economical Insurance voted to continue with demutualization.

 “Economical decided to pursue demutualization in order to better compete in our marketplace.
-We need a greater access to capital that will allow us to make strategic acquisitions, to make investments in innovation, and to strengthen our financial position and flexibility,” explained John Bowey, board chair of Economical Insurance, and chair of the special committee on demutualization.
+We need a greater access to capital that will allow us to make strategic acquisitions, to make investments in innovation, and to strengthen our financial position and flexibility,” explained John Bowey, board chair of Definity and Economical’s former chairman of the special committee on demutualization.